forestgeo/fgeo.x/cran-comments.md

 FIXME
 * Version contains large components (1.1.3.9000)

-## Downstream dependencies
+## revdepcheck results

-There are currently no downstream dependencies for this package.
+We checked 4 reverse dependencies (from CRAN), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages